 In order to sign up for the app, you must provide either a telephone number or an email address.
-You will not be allowed to create an account if you don't provide a either one.
+You will not be allowed to create an account if you provide none of the above.
 This is obviously a method Instagram to uniquely identify you.

 Make Use Of — Ways Instagram Is Spying on You

 3 HelloGiggles Article on the New DM feature [archive.is] [web.archive.org] [ghostarchive.org]

 4 Instagram Listens In [archive.is] [web.archive.org] [ghostarchive.org]